plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 - **(c) Metrics Review:** Each participant shares any metrics that they are regularly reporting on for their Rôles in the meeting.
 - **(d) Progress Updates:** Each participant highlights progress in any Rôle or Project that they are regularly reporting on for their Rôles in the meeting.
 Participants may only share progress made since a prior report, and not the general status of any work.
 - **(e) Build Agenda:** The Facilitateur builds an agenda of Tensions to process by soliciting agenda items from all participants.
 The Facilitateur must do this in the meeting and not beforehand.
 Each participant may add as many agenda items as desired by providing a short label for each, with no explanation or discussion allowed.
 Participants may add more agenda items after this step, between the processing of any existing agenda items.
 - **(f) Triage Tensions:** To process each agenda item, the agenda item owner may make requests of the other participants.
 However, the agenda item owner may only make requests to serve a Rôle they were invited to represent in the meeting.
-Further, each participant only has duties that come from Rôles they were invited to represent in the meeting, or that exist regardless of the Rôles they fill.
+Further, each participant only has devoirs that come from Rôles they were invited to represent in the meeting, or that exist regardless of the Rôles they fill.
 The Facilitateur manages the time allowed for each agenda item to allow space for processing every item on the agenda.
 To that end, the Facilitateur may cut off the processing of any item after its due share of the meeting time.
 - **(g) Closing Round:** Each participant in turn shares a closing reflection on the meeting.
 Responses are not allowed.

 A Politique of a Cercle may specify an alternate process or amend this default process for Tactical Meetings called by any of the Cercle's Rôles.